yueying-teng/pong_with_policy_gradients/README.md

 6000 episodes were used for training.
 In the end, mean reward is approaching 0, which means that the trained agent is able to achieve a tie with the environment.

+Training was done on CPU (Apple M1 Pro) only, and it tool around 14 hours to train the simple 3 layer policy network (linear & relu) using 6000 episodes.
+Memory consumption
 <img src="resources/mean_loss_every_batch_episodes.png" width="500" height="200" /><img src="resources/mean_reward_every_batch_episodes.png" width="500" height="200" />

 Play Pong before vs after training